pytroll/pytroll/web/source/index.rst

 * python-bufr_ for reading bufr files
 * pycoast_ for putting coastlines, borders and rivers on an image
 * pyorbital_ for computing satellite orbital parameters and reading TLE's

-Some more packages are in the process of being developed (you're very welcome to have a look and give us a hand):

-* python-geotiepoints_ for interpolating (and extrapolation) geographic tiepoints
 * posttroll_ a higher-level messaging library for pytroll
 * pykdtree_ for really fast nearest neighbour search
+* python-geotiepoints_ for interpolating (and extrapolation) geographic tiepoints
+* trollimage_ the new image packagse for pytroll (replaces and enhances the image.py module in mpop)
-* trollcast_ for realtime sharing of weather satellite data
+* trollsift_ for the formatting, parsing and filtering of satellite granule file names
 * pyspectral_ to read and manipulate satellite sensor spectral responses and solar irradiance spectra
 * pydecorate_ to simplify the drawing of logos, text labels, color scales and legends onto images

-* trollimage_ the new image packagse for pytroll (replaces and enhances the image.py module in mpop)
+Some more packages are in the process of being developed (you're very welcome to have a look and give us a hand):

-* trollsift_ for the formatting, parsing and filtering of satellite granule file names
+* trollcast_ for realtime sharing of weather satellite data
 * pygranules_ for validating, fetching and scheduling satellite data granules
 * trollduction_ a framework for satellite batch processing
+* pytroll-schedule_ to generate optimized satellite schedules for polar reception stations

 .. _DMI: http://www.dmi.dk
 .. _SMHI: http://www.smhi.se